Improved Scaling Laws via Weak-to-Strong Generalization in Random Feature Ridge Regression: Acknowledgements

 \section{Acknowledgements}

 DW and MM were funded in part by the Austrian Science Fund (FWF) 10.55776/COE12.
 For the purpose of open access, the authors have applied a CC BY public copyright license to any Author Accepted Manuscript version arising from this submission.
 MM was partially funded by the European Union (ERC, INF2, project number 101161364).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
-Neither the European Union nor the granting authority can be held responsible for them.
+Neither the European Union nor the granting authority can be held responsible for them. { The authors thank Yalda Shabanzadeh for pointing out a mistake in an earlier version of Appendix \ref{apdx:trace}.}